davidk/Dockerfiles/README.md

 The arrangement is a combination of: `github_username/project`.

+ARM specific Dockerfiles are typically marked with an `-arm` postfix.

 ### docgen instructions

 There is a simple script in the root of this repository to extract the instructions from each Dockerfile's headers.
 The headers are stripped of leading \#'s